 WINCHESTER HISTORY ONLINE

-Prepared by Archivist Ellen Knight with funding from the Cummings Foundation and supported by the Town of Winchester, the site will help you become more familiar with the town, its people, and its heritage.
+The overarching theme of this site is Shaping Winchester’s Future by Understanding its Past.
+Prepared by Archivist Ellen Knight with funding from the Cummings Foundation and hosted by the Town of Winchester,* the site will help you become more familiar with the town, its people, and its heritage.
+[Read more: About the Author and the Project]

 We invite you to explore.